joshuajaco/mocaron/README.md

 ## Ambiguous mocks

-If 2 or more mocks match the same request the server will respond with a 404 status code.
+If two or more mocks match the same request the server will respond with a 404 status code.

 ```ts
 mockServer.mock({ path: "/foo" }, "foo").mock({ path: "/foo" }, "bar");